About Elisha Muroiwa - Pindula, Local Knowledge

 Before joining Dynamos Football Club, Muroiwa played for Twalumba Football Club.
 He signed for Dynamos in 2011.[1][4]

-Muroiwa endured a difficult first stint at Singida United which led to his departure in December 2017 and a subsequent move to Zimbabwean Premiership side Harare City in March 2018.
+Muroiwa endured a difficult first season at Singida United which led to his departure in December 2017 and a subsequent move to Zimbabwean Premiership side Harare City in March 2018.

 Muroiwa however failed to break into the Harare City starting lineup as coach Mark Harrison preferred the centre-back pairing of Munyaradzi Diro Nyenye and captain Raymond Uchena leading to his departure by mutual consent.